- Alumni & Donors

 The Federal Direct Loans Program (FDLP) provides eligible American citizens with repayable loan funds enabling them to pay expenses related to their higher education.

 Sciences Po lends Federal Direct Loans at the graduate level only.
 American citizens or “green card” holders enrolled full-time in most of Sciences Po’s master’s programs may apply.

 Which programs are eligible?

-Students enrolled full-time in any one-year or two-year master’s programs taught on site at Sciences Po are eligible to apply for federal loans.
+Students enrolled full-time in any two-year master’s programs taught on site at Sciences Po are eligible to apply for federal loans.

-Federal loans are not available to help fund Sciences Po executive education programs, summer programs or summer internships.
+Federal loans are not available to help fund Sciences Po one year Masters programs, executive education programs, summer programs or summer internships.

 Students may not borrow federal loans to fund a gap year (“année de césure”).